equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 Similar to previous example, tell me from this code what the `BookSearcher` is searching for ?
 You don't know do you ?
-Why because that responsibility is passed to Searcher.
+Why ?
+Because that responsibility is passed to Searcher.
 Let's investigate that.